codingple/BMPP/README.md

 ### FYI
 This project is originally for a file transfer P2P program using Linux, Window, and Android.
 The team name was "Bonjour Monde!", which means "Hello World!" in French.
-However, I soley played a part in Linux server and client development.
+However, I solely played a part in Linux server and client development.
 I'm sorry that I cannot show the overall program codes ;(